-'''

-.extern name [ number ]
+.extern [(THREADS)] name [number]

-'''

 Indicates that the specified symbol is global and external; that is, the symbol is defined in another object module and cannot be defined until link time.
 The name operand is a global undefined symbol and number is the expected size of the external object.
+If the THREADS argument is specified, the symbol is treated as a tls (thread local storage) global undefined symbol.